 DFARS, NIST, and ITAR Explained

-ITAR stands for International Traffic in Arms Regulations.
-It's a set of rules that govern the export and import of defense-related goods and services.
-ITAR compliance is required for companies that deal with military technologies, including hardware, software, and data.
+ITAR (International Traffic in Arms Regulations) is a distinct set of rules that governs the export and import of defense-related goods and services.
+Companies that deal with military technologies – encompassing hardware, software, and data – are required to comply with ITAR.
+This ensures that critical military technologies are handled responsibly and do not fall into the wrong hands.

 Comparing Microsoft Cloud Versions